 What is an ‘account takeover’?

 Unfortunately, an “account takeover” is as alarming as it sounds—fraudsters access a user’s login credentials to take control of legitimate accounts.
-From phishing attempts to man-in-the-middle (MitM) attacks, bad actors initiate fraudulent transactions via ACH transfers, wire transfers, bill payments, etc. These types of scams can take over checking accounts, savings accounts, credit cards, and more.
+From phishing attempts to social engineering attacks, bad actors initiate fraudulent transactions via ACH transfers, wire transfers, bill payments, etc. These types of scams can take over checking accounts, savings accounts, credit cards, and more.

 The fallout from one of these attacks can be severe.
 Not only can ATO fraudsters make unauthorized purchases with stolen accounts, they can also steal the victim’s personal information, which can have ramifications well beyond financials.